 Ever more people need ever more food.
 In order to meet the unsustainable consumption patterns of the developed world and feed the numbers of people living on the Earth today, humanity has developed agricultural systems which rely on monocultures, artificial fertilisers and pesticides.
 Monocultures are increasingly susceptible to disease whilst widespread pesticide use destroys insect populations indiscriminately.
 In addition, the growing pressure on food supplies means an increasing proportion of agricultural land is farmed intensively, with fewer off seasons or fallow years in which to recover.
 Currently, livestock farming contributes to more climate emissions than the entire transport sector and is the biggest cause of deforestation.
 Runoff from farms pollutes water bodies and causes harmful algal blooms and the collapse of fish stocks.

 Ever more people produce ever more climate emissions.
 Our planet is on the verge of a climate crisis due to our endless production of greenhouse gases including carbon dioxide and methane.
-We are headed for a 3°C warmer world by the end of the century if we do not step up action on climate change.
+We are headed for a 3-4 °C warmer world by the end of the century if nations' current climate ambitions are delivered on.
 We are already seeing species decline due to global temperature increase.
 Every half a degree of warming has a huge knock-on effect on ecosystems, with mobile species running out of areas to migrate to and temperature-sensitive organisms like corals undergoing massive die-offs.
 When keystone species like reef-building corals disappear, the rich and complex ecosystems they support collapse as well.

 Ever more people produce ever more waste and pollution.
+As populations increase, the disposal of waste from households, agriculture and industry, becomes an increasingly serious issue.
 Our oceans are becoming choked with plastic waste which is killing millions of animals, from sea turtles to whales.
 The Ellen MacArthur Foundation estimates that by 2050, there will be more plastic than fish in the sea.
-As populations increase, the disposal of waste, in particular hazardous waste, becomes an increasingly serious issue.
-As well as affecting the lives of humans, noise, light and chemical pollution can disrupt wildlife behaviour.
-Light from human activities makes it harder for predator species to catch their prey.
-Noise pollution interrupts both hunting and mating signals in many species, disturbing natural behaviour.
+As well as affecting the lives of humans, noise, light and chemical pollution all damage the health of wild species.

 Ever more people means ever more travel.
 Human travel across the world has a very large emissions footprint but it has also allowed the spread of invasive species, both accidental and intentional.
 As a consequence of the introduction of non-native species to some areas, such as rabbits and cats in Australia, goats on St. Helena, and American mink in Great Britain, we have put many vulnerable ecosystems at risk, threatening native species and diminishing biodiversity.